duylebao/InstagramPhoto/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+One of the big challenges is positioning the view relative to each other.

 ## Open-source libraries used